Ladino people

 The Ladino people are a mix of mestizo or Hispanicized peoples in Latin America, principally in Central America.
 The demonym Ladino is a Spanish word that is related to Latino.
-Ladino is an exonym initially used during the colonial era to refer to those Spanish-speakers who were not Peninsulares, Criollos or indigenous peoples.
+Ladino is an exonym initially used during the colonial era to refer to those Spanish-speakers who were not Peninsulares, Criollos or Indigenous peoples.

 Guatemala

-The Ladino population in Guatemala is officially recognized as a distinct ethnic group, and the Ministry of Education of Guatemala uses the following definition:
+The Ladino population in Guatemala is officially recognized as a distinct ethnic group.
+The Ministry of Education of Guatemala uses the following definition:

-"The ladino population has been characterized as a heterogeneous population which expresses itself in the Spanish language as a maternal language, which possesses specific cultural traits of Hispanic origin mixed with indigenous cultural elements, and dresses in a style commonly considered as western."The population censuses include the ladino population as one of the different ethnic groups in Guatemala.
+The ladino population has been characterized as a heterogeneous population which expresses itself in the Spanish language as a maternal language, which possesses specific cultural traits of Hispanic origin mixed with indigenous cultural elements, and dresses in a style commonly considered as western.The population censuses include the ladino population as one of the different ethnic groups in Guatemala.